 4. Lack of soft skills

 People’s soft skills make them delightful to work with other teammates.
-It’s like making bacon: you either get it right or burn it.
-Soft skills, like good bacon, make work life manageable and include abilities such as:
+Soft skills make work life manageable and include abilities such as:

-- Collaboration delivers better outcomes and is the skill that allows an organisation to function.
+• Collaboration delivers better outcomes and is the skill that allows an organization to function.

-Employers may find it challenging in closing the skills gap by building the infrastructure necessary to find, hire, train, and upskill their workforce.
+Employers may find it challenging to close knowledge gaps by building the infrastructure necessary to find, hire, train, and upskill their workforce.
 Instead of looking for candidates they can develop throughout a career, many companies emphasize finding candidates who can fill an immediate need.
-More skill gaps will soon appear when you combine this with a workplace that is changing quickly.
+More knowledge gaps will soon appear when you combine this with a workplace that is changing quickly.

 For some people, the prospect of training or retraining can be overwhelming.
 It entails deciding on the best course of action for advancement and devoting time and effort to learning new skills.

 Despite the fact that these obstacles appear to be challenging to overcome, the situation is far from hopeless.
-Industries, companies, and individuals can address the skills gap in several ways.
+Industries, companies, and individuals can address the knowledge gap in several ways.

-3 Ways to Identify the Knowledge and Skill Gaps in Your Workplace
+3 Ways to Identify Knowledge Gaps in Your Workforce

-Here are a few steps you can take to identify the knowledge and skill gaps impacting your company’s performance.
+Here are a few steps you can take to identify the knowledge gaps impacting your company’s performance.

 1. Define the objectives of your business